asmuth-archive/libsmatrix/README.md

 ==========

 A thread-safe sparse matrix data structure with C, Java and Ruby bindings.
-It was created to make loadig and accessing medium sized (10GB+) matrices in boxed languages like Java/Scala or Ruby easier.
+It was created to make loading and accessing medium sized (10GB+) matrices in boxed languages like Java/Scala or Ruby easier.

 While the chosen internal storage format (nested hashmaps) is neither the most memory-efficient